 The reader usually starts at the headline.
 Pro. copywriters agree that following the 50/50 rule of headlines help you craft attention-grabbing headlines. (source)

 The 50/50 rule of headlines states that you should spend at least half the time spent on writing content on the headline alone.
-If you want your content to stand out of the 294 billion per day emails sent to consumers along with more than 2 million blog posts published every day, your headline needs to leap out and grab the reader by the throat, literally.
+If you want your content to stand out of the 294 billion per day emails sent to consumers and more than 2 million blog posts published daily, your headline needs to leap out and grab the reader by the throat, literally.

 Be warned though, don’t write pushy headlines to entice your readers.
 It would be counterproductive in the long run.

-Eight out of ten individuals will read your headlines, but only two will read your content to the end and share it to friends on social media.
+Eight out of ten individuals will read your headlines, but only two will read your content to the end and share it with friends on social media.

 It is hard to tell the headline style that works best.
 But data obtained from A-list content creators, marketers, and bloggers who have achieved great success with their content shows the following:

 • Topics with “top tips…” in the headline garnered more than 100,000 visits of free search engine traffic to Michael Dunlop’s posts.
 (Source)